 Reproductive success is both a function of reproductive potential and reproductive certainty.
 It’s just that under average circumstances, reproductive potential becomes more important because there’s already a good degree of reproductive certainty.

-But when the available resources are meager, the balance of the equation shifts.
+But when the available resources are meagre, the balance of the equation shifts.
 Now, reproductive certainty becomes more important.
 In other words, when available resources are less, reproductive certainty becomes a more important determinant of reproductive success.

 As you might have guessed, in such a situation daughters become more preferable than sons because they have greater reproductive certainty.